Museum of Calligraphy: Contemporary museum of calligraphy Timeline

-November 14–30, 2014 – typographer expert, designer, calligrapher, art history Ph.D. and professor, Georgy Kozubov's exhibition to celebrate the artist's 75th birthday.

 March 14 – April 12, 2015 – 90 calligraphers from over 50 countries took part in the 5th International Exhibition of Calligraphy held in Moscow in the Contemporary Museum of Calligraphy, and designed around the Contemplation of the Motherland theme.

-May 5–17, 2015 – Calligraphy of the Great Victory exhibition to celebrate the 70th anniversary of the Great Patriotic War victory.

-December 2–30, 2016 – Calligraphy about Moscow exhibition.

 September 1–10, 2017 – The opening of the 6th International Exhibition of Calligraphy highlighted the beginning of the autumn cultural season in Moscow.

 May 9–31, 2018 – a calligraphy exhibition to celebrate the Great Patriotic War victory day.

 The Great Chinese Calligraphy and Painting, a new exhibition organized by the Contemporary Museum of Calligraphy, will be held in Sokolniki Park on September 20–22, 2019.